hknutzen/Netspoc/language.markdown

 type ASA and NX-OS.
 Use router attribute `no_group_code` to disable this optimization.

-## Private configuration context

-The configuration for Netspoc is typically spread to multiple files located inside a directory.
-For a large topology we might have multiple administrators with responsibility for only part of the topology.

-The concept of 'private' configuration contexts allows to partition the configuration files into different areas of responsibility.
-All definitions inside a directory or a file named "xxx.private" are marked as private for "xxx".
-All other definitions stay public.
-Private definitions have some restrictions to prevent inadvertent changes from other parts of a large set of configuration files:

-- A private network object (host, network, interface, aggregate) may only be referenced by private rules, groups, crypto definitions and pathrestrictions of the same context.
-- Only a private interface may be attached to a private network;
-both must belong to the same private context.

 ## Defining crypto tunnels

 A crypto tunnel between two interfaces is defined by marking one